 Power Read in football is a new play based on the power run play.
 Offensive coordinators are using power read with their quarterback and their running backs in wildcat packages.
 What is power read, and why do teams run it?

 Power read is an offensive run play.
 The quarterback reads the defensive end, and the offensive line blocks power.
-If the defensive end moves toward the quarterback, he will hand the ball off.
+If the defensive end moves toward the quarterback, the quarterback will hand the ball off to the running back.
 The quarterback will keep the ball if the defensive end moves toward the running back.

 This article will show you why teams run power to read and its effectiveness.

 - 7 positional courses

 - Exclusive access to our staff to help answer your questions